 Samuel De Champlain Bridge Corridor Project

-Through a public-private partnership (P3) with Signature on the Saint-Lawrence Group, the Government of Canada will ensure a secure and long-lasting quality structure at the best value for Canadian taxpayers.
-The project will create thousands of jobs and have a positive impact on the local, regional and national economies.
+Through a public-private partnership (P3) with Signature on the Saint-Lawrence Group, the Government of Canada has ensured a secure and long-lasting quality structure at the best value for Canadian taxpayers.
+The project has created thousands of jobs and has a positive impact on the local, regional and national economies.

 About the Project

-The Samuel De Champlain Bridge Corridor project includes not only a new bridge crossing the St. Lawrence, but a new l’'Île-des-Sœurs Bridge and reconstruction and widening of the federal portion of Autoroute 15.
+The Samuel De Champlain Bridge Corridor project includes not only a new bridge crossing the St. Lawrence, but a new l'Île-des-Sœurs Bridge and reconstruction and widening of the federal portion of Autoroute 15.
 The Île-des-Sœurs Bridge officially opened to traffic in both directions on November 12, 2018.
-The Samuel De Champlain Bridge will open to traffic, first with the northern corridor toward Montréal on June 24 followed by the southern corridor toward Brossard on July 1.
+The Samuel De Champlain Bridge opened to traffic, first with the northern corridor toward Montréal on June 24 followed by the southern corridor toward Brossard on July 1.
 The rest of the project will be complete in late 2019.

 About the old Champlain Bridge

-As one of the busiest crossings in Canada, the Champlain Bridge is a crucial corridor for the regional economy and for Canada as a whole.
-As many as 60 million vehicles and more than $20 billion in Canada-United States trade pass over the crossing annually.
+As one of the busiest crossings in Canada, the old Champlain Bridge was a crucial corridor for the regional economy and for Canada as a whole.
+As many as 60 million vehicles and more than $20 billion in Canada-United States trade passed over the crossing annually.

-The Champlain Bridge is one of three major Montréal bridges managed and maintained by the Government of Canada, along with the Jacques-Cartier Bridge and the federal portion of the Honoré-Mercier Bridge.
+The old Champlain Bridge was one of three major Montréal bridges managed and maintained by the Government of Canada, along with the Jacques-Cartier Bridge and the federal portion of the Honoré-Mercier Bridge.

-A new Champlain bridge is required to ensure the long-term security of its users and meet the evolving traffic demands in the region.
+A new bridge was required to ensure the long-term security of its users and meet the evolving traffic demands in the region.

 To learn more about the management and operation of federal bridges in Montreal, visit: https://jacquescartierchamplain.ca/?lang=en.